adeperio/base/README.md

 *** Base now supports ***

-1. Username and Password Sign-in and Sign-up
+1. Username and Password Sign-in and Sign-up with password hashing
 2. Integration tests on server endpoints

 # Base